iiishop/bt-fy/report.md

 <p align="center"> <img src="hardware_1.png" width="30%" /> <img src="hardware_2.png" width="30%" /> <img src="hardware_3.png" width="30%" /> </p> <p align="center"> <em>Fig. 2.
 Hardware components used in the prototype</em> </p>

-The XIAO ESP32C3 was selected as the main controller because it provides compact size, Wi-Fi capability, and sufficient GPIO support for the sensor and actuators.
-A VL53L0X/VL53L1X time-of-flight distance sensor was used to detect user proximity, allowing the system to respond not only to whether someone is present, but also to how close they are.
-This was important because the interaction was designed as a continuous signal rather than a simple on/off trigger.
+The XIAO ESP32C3 was selected as the main controller for its compact size, built-in Wi-Fi capability, and sufficient GPIO support.
+A VL53L0X/VL53L1X time-of-flight sensor was used to detect user proximity, enabling the system to respond continuously rather than through a simple on/off trigger.

-Two servo motors were used to create different layers of feedback.
-The SG92R positional servo controls the flapping of the butterfly wings, providing immediate feedback when presence is detected.
-The SG90-HV continuous rotation servo was included to represent accumulated interaction over time through slow rotation.
-This separation between flapping and rotation allowed the installation to communicate both instant presence and longer-term traces of activity.
+Two servo motors provided layered feedback: an SG92R positional servo for wing flapping as immediate response, and an SG90-HV continuous rotation servo to represent accumulated interaction over time.
+This combination allowed the system to communicate both real-time presence and longer-term activity.

 The mechanism design evolved significantly during the project.
 Early versions explored a DC motor and hinge-based mechanism, but this approach made precise control difficult.
 The design therefore shifted toward a servo-based mechanism, which allowed more predictable wing movement and better control through code.